 While prior contacts, discussions, and planning between the proposed collaborative partners is an asset, these grants are not intended to support existing research projects that are already significantly underway or funded by other major grants.
 We aim to support social science faculty at whatever stage of their careers whose proposals reflect the greatest promise of leading to new or nascent scholarly collaborations on important, empirical research projects that are focused on religions around the world.
 One of the important criteria in evaluating proposals will be credible evidence that the applicant is not only personally serious about the prospect of conducting significant empirical social science research on global religion, but that the collaborative partnerships proposed are not long-standing and that the proposed empirical research is new, not a continuation or extension of previous work.
 Part of the expected effort involved in developing proposals for this grants competition, therefore, will be building on contacts around the globe to develop promising working partnerships and envisioning together new and important empirical research endeavors that capitalize upon the combined assets and synergies of the collaboration.
 However, the partnership must be established at the time the proposal is submitted.
 Each collaborator must submit budget and other documents in the proposal process.

-Because of the constrained logistics and legalities of research grant contracts, these collaborative research grants will be made as sub-contracted (from the University of Notre Dame) to each collaborator’s university.
-Therefore, each collaborator should submit a budget for the portion of the award he or she requires to complete the project, as well as a letter from his or her university's sponsored research office approving the use of these funds.
+Because of the constrained logistics and legalities of research grant contracts, these collaborative research grants will be made as sub-contracts between the University of Notre Dame and the North American partner’s university, who will then further subcontract with other collaborators’ institutions.
+Each collaborator should submit a budget for the portion of the award he or she requires to complete the project, as well as a letter from his or her university’s sponsored research office approving the use of these funds.

 Global Religion Research International Collaboration Grant proposals will be judged by a panel of expert reviewers.
 Successful proposals will involve proposed projects that are: